Optimal Majoranas in Mesoscopic Kitaev Chains: Mesoscopic Chain Models

 where $d_{k,\sigma}^\dag$ ($d_{k,\sigma}$) represents the particle creation (annihilation) operators in the SC lead with momentum $k$.
 The coupling $\lambda_s$ gives rise to the effective hybridization parameter in the proximitized region $\Gamma_s=\lambda_s^2/t_s$, where $t_s$ sets half the bandwidth of the SC lead.
 Throughout this work, we neglect the Zeeman field in the SC lead, as it is usually much smaller than the one in the semiconducting chain, where QDs and ABSs are formed.
 In the following, for simplicity, we focus on symmetric configurations with equal chemical potential $\mu$ at all odd sites (and equal $\mu_c$ at all proximitized even sites).

 The microscopic degrees of freedom associated to the proximitized regions of the chain -- such as the quasiparticle continuum and the possible spin-splitting of the ABS -- are incorporated using the boundary Green’s function (bGF) formalism~\cite{Cuevas1996, Zazunov2016, Alvarado2018, Alvarado2020, Alvarado2022, Alvarado2025}.
+Thus, we obtain a minimal effective model preserving all the spinful correlations stemming from the proximitized region of the chain up to second order in perturbation theory.
 To characterize the gap to excited states and MP, we diagonalize an effective Hamiltonian in which the SC lead is incorporated through a discretized tight-binding representation, cf. the Appendices for details.

 It should be noted that the mesoscopic description of the semiconducting chain with proximitized regions maps onto the KC model in the Kitaev limit ({\it i.e.}, $\Gamma_s, V_z > \Delta \gg t$) for an arbitrary number of sites.